staczack/staczack/README.md

 <br />
 <br />

-I started in web development since 2021, developing and implementing applications and solutions using a range of technologies and the JavaScript language.
-I'm currently studying back-end technologies.
+Hello!
+I'm a software engineer who develops and implements applications and solutions using various technologies, including the JavaScript language.
+Currently, I'm studying back-end technologies with a focus on Java and JavaScript

 <br />